EpicEric/sandhole/README.md

 ## Status

-Sandhole is in active development.
+Sandhole is mostly feature-complete, but still receives occasional updates and fixes.
 Contributions are welcome, but try it in production at your own risk.

 ## Some alternatives